galargh/piotrgalar/index.md

 title: About
 ---

-As the CTO of IPDX with over eight years in the industry, I specialize in building and leading Developer Experience teams.
+I'm the Co-Founder of IPDX with over eight years of experience in the industry.
+I specialize in building and leading Developer Experience teams.

 At Protocol Labs, I looked over thousands of open-source repositories and improved workflows for 300+ developers.
 Previously, at Sumo Logic, I also founded a Developer Experience team, with a strong focus on software delivery.